310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-fufufu, that is because everyone in ryuseitai are good kids~♪
+fufufu, that is because everyone in ryuseitai are Good kids~♪

-…you are always being such good kids, but still do not get rewarded with anything… it is such a pity.
+…you are always being such Good kids, but still do not get rewarded with anything… it is such a Pity.
 {% endbubble %}

-{% bubble Souma v3 %}
+{% bubble Souma worried %}
 Ahhh!
 Do not let such frustration build up inside of you, Shinkai-dono!
 Here, eat the seafood I cannot consume!
 {% endbubble %}

-{% bubble Kanata v2 %}
+{% bubble Kanata frown %}
-the one who’s stressing me out the most is you, souma. you traitor… you deserve death for your treachery…
+the one who is Stressing me out the most is you, souma. you traitor… you deserve death for your treachery…
 {% endbubble %}

 {% bubble Souma worried %}